blair55/blair55.src/content/blog/serverless-package-done-right.md

 ## Just-in-time Packaging

-The only realistic option is to postpone the package step, i.e. don't call it explicitly.
+The only realistic option is to postpone the package step, i.e. don't call `serverless package` explicitly.
 The package command is implicitly called within the deploy command (as long as the `--package` parameter is not provided).
 This package command deference is what happens when you call `serverless deploy` against your serverless.yml.
 The environment variables are baked-in 'just-in-time' so the artifacts are fit for the target environment.

-We need to bring just-in-time packaging to CI in order to produce environment-agnostic build artifacts.
-The simple solution is to bundle the serverless.yml file into the artifact.
-The deployment tooling must then execute the serverless deploy command against the bundled serverless.yml.
+We need to bring just-in-time packaging to CI to produce environment-agnostic build artifacts.
+The solution is to neglect the `serverless package` command and include the serverless.yml file into the build artifact.
+The deployment tooling must then execute the `serverless deploy` command against the serverless.yml from within the artifact sometime later.

-In order to make the bundle completely self-contained the package.json file is also required alongside the serverless.yml.
-You could include your node_modules folder, or simply your package-lock.json or yarn.lock file and include a call to restore packages before `serverless deploy` is called, as shown below:
+To make the bundle completely self-contained the `package.json` file is also required alongside the serverless.yml.
+You could include your node_modules folder, or simply your `package-lock.json` or `yarn.lock` file and include a call to restore packages before `serverless deploy` is called, as shown below:

 Build artifact contents

 ```bash
 $ tree ./deploy
 .